mooncryption/reddit-tip-extension/docs/README.md

 1. Click the button above to start downloading and installing the extension.
 Make sure you're on a supported browser, such as Google Chrome or Opera.
 2. That's it!
 Go to any Reddit subreddit in a new tab, and start clicking those `give tip` buttons!

-## Usage
+# Usage
 0. First, you'll need to get a deposit in!
-Message the word `deposit` to `/u/tippr` on Reddit to do this.
+Scroll down to the [Deposit Section](#make-a-deposit) for how to do this.
 After that, get tipping!
 See below for instructions.

 1. Here's how to use the extension in _automatic submit mode_ (the default mode):
 <center><img src="https://mooncryption.github.io/reddit-tip-extension/marketing/gif-1a.gif"/></center>